 What Is Through-Body?

-Through-body means that the color and material extend all the way through the building unit.
-Through-body brick or tile wear well. since chips only reveal more of the same material below.
+Through-body means that the color and material extend through it.
+Through-body brick or tile wears well since chips only reveal more of the same material below.

 Faux Brick Veneer Panels